Kaedim/omniverse-extension/exts/kaedim.extension/docs/README.md

-# Python Extension Example [kaedim.extension]
+# Kaedim Omniverse Etesion [kaedim.extension]

-This is an example of pure python Kit extension.
-It is intended to be copied and serve as a template to create new extensions.
+This project is the kaedim omniverse plugin

+It currently supports login functionality and file import

+Documentation on how to ise the plugin is linked here: https://docs.google.com/document/d/1fqclE2bfRH_RgXyCNmCKX2DZF5y6ZT9OYANDNyyiY5M/edit?usp=sharing